quixio/quix-streams/docs/subscribe.md

     using System;
     using System.Linq;
     using System.Threading;
-    using Quix.Streams.Streaming;
+    using QuixStreams.Streaming;
-    using Quix.Streams.Streaming.Configuration;
+    using QuixStreams.Streaming.Configuration;
-    using Quix.Streams.Streaming.Models;
+    using QuixStreams.Streaming.Models;

     namespace ReadHelloWorld